agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 ###### API documentation

 `jupyterlite-sphinx` offers the [`try_examples` directive](https://jupyterlite-sphinx.readthedocs.io/en/stable/directives/try_examples.html), which can make "Examples" sections within API documentation interactive.
-This directive adds buttons which swap the rendered code snippets in-place with an interactive mini-notebook that can be executed without leaving the page.
+This directive adds buttons which swap the rendered code snippets in place with an interactive mini-notebook that can be executed without leaving the page.
 There is an option to have the directives inserted into "Examples" sections automatically for documentation that uses [numpydoc](https://numpydoc.readthedocs.io/), and with [`sphinx.ext.napoleon`](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) supported on a best-effort basis.
 The look, shape, feel, text, and inclusion of these buttons across the documentation can be configured through user-defined options.

 ###### Narrative documentation and tutorials (long-form content)